At the end of the course, students have knowledge on and insight into:

 Relationship with EST labour market (Intended Learning Outcomes [ILO’s] as described in the EST programme specific appendix of the EER):

-- To a limited extent, this course contributes to: Design competence, Advice competence
+- Each topic to its own extent, the course contributes to: Domain expertise, Design competence, Research competence, Advice competence

-- This courses assesses the following ILO’s in some way (can include formal/informal, formative/summative, peer/expert): Domain expertise, Design competence, Research competence, Advice competence, Academic reflection
+- This course assesses the following ILO’s in some way (can include formal/informal, formative/summative, peer/expert): Domain expertise, Design competence, Research competence, Advice competence.
+Domain expertise, Design competence, Research competence, Advice competence.

 Relationship with technology: